 Matthew wrote, “At the same time came the disciples unto Jesus, saying, who is the greatest in the kingdom of heaven?
 And Jesus called a little child unto him, and set him in the midst of them, and said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.
 And whoso shall receive one such little child in my name receiveth me’” (Matthew 18:1–5 also Mark 9:35–37; Luke 9:46–48).

-Before the disciples asked Jesus the above question, they had a serious clash of personalities and a spirit of rivalry among them.
+Before the disciples asked Jesus: who is the greatest in the kingdom of heaven?
+They had a serious clash of personalities and a spirit of rivalry among them.
 This took place during their journey through Galilee (Mark 9:30), and apparently reached its peak when they entered Capernaum where their mistaken hope of Christ establishing a worldly kingdom was revived (Matthew 16:21; Luke 4:19).
 So, they anticipated that Christ would now appoint His high officials (Matthew 14:22).

 Unfortunately, the disciples failed to learn the lesson Christ had sought to teach them.
 For about six months later, James and John, through their mother, asked Jesus for pre-eminence in His kingdom (Matthew 20:20).
 And following the triumphal entry into Jerusalem and Jesus’ declaration of Lordship over the Temple, the argument of pre-eminence in the kingdom again surfaced, on the same night of Jesus’ betrayal (Luke 22:24).
 The disciples imagined themselves as the highest officials of His kingdom.
 Position in the kingdom occupied their minds, even to forgetting of what Jesus said of His sufferings and death.
 Their biased opinions blinded their minds to the truth.